Wildfire evacuees flood Lake Tahoe roads in rush to flee

 Ken Breslin was stuck in bumper-to-bumper traffic less than a mile (1.6 kilometers) from his home, with only a quarter-tank of gas in his Ford Escape.
 His son begged him to leave Sunday night, but he shrugged him off, certain that if an evacuation order came, it would be later in the week.

-“Before, it was, ‘No worries.
-It’s not gonna, it’s not going to crest.
+“Before, it was, ‘No worries ... it’s not going to crest.
 It’s not gonna come down the hill.
 There’s 3,500 firefighters, all those bulldozers and all the air support,’” he said.
 “Until this morning, I didn’t think there was a chance it could come into this area.
 Now, it’s very real.”

+By Monday night the fire had crossed state highways 50 and 89 and burned mountain cabins as it churned down slopes toward the Tahoe Basin.

 Monday's fresh evacuation orders, unheard of in the city, came a day after communities several miles south of the lake were abruptly ordered to evacuate as the Caldor Fire raged nearby.
 South Lake Tahoe’s main medical facility, Barton Memorial Hospital, proactively evacuated dozens of patients, and the El Dorado Sheriff’s Office transferred inmates to a neighboring jail.